Wege ins Ausland

 Please merge the following documents into a single PDF document in the below order:

-After reviewing all application documents, the Erasmus coordinator will inform the applicants about the result and send a nomination list to the Central office for International Affairs.
+After reviewing all application documents, the Erasmus coordinator will inform the applicants about the result and send a nomination list to the Mobility Team at RIA.

-The RIA is the central International Office of the University, which is responsible for the administrative process of the ERASMUS+ program and the payment of the study grant:
+RIA is the Central International Office of the University, which is responsible for the administrative process of the ERASMUS+ program and the payment of the study grant:

 After the successful nomination, this office is an important contact for you, informing you about the further formalities.
 The RIA will ask all nominated students by e-mail to register in the RIA online system.
 Furthermore, the RIA informs the host university about the nominated students as well as the students about the registration modalities of the host university.